coderefinery/git-intro/_episodes/08-staging-area.md

 - Using `git add` we can fabricate very nice coherent commits.
 - Using `git add -p` we can work holistically and filter only the changes that make sense as a single commit

+There is an alternative workflow where you keep making small commits and squash them before publishing your feature branch.
+Which one to use is a matter of taste.

 ---